Weedshaker/PeerWebSite/README.md

 # PeerWebSite
 Realtime Peer to Peer Web Site

-Function Description: "Use WebTorrent" -> WebTorrents let you stream videos and have overall performance advantages especially for sides with a lot of files but they download slow, when there are not may Seeders and often did not work on mobile ios at all, as far as I could test it.
+Function Description: "Use WebTorrent" -> WebTorrent lets you stream videos and have overall performance advantages especially for sites with a lot of files but they download slow, when there are not many seeders and often did not work on other browsers but chrome, as far as I could test it.

 Send Text, Picture and Video embedded in HTML and CSS through WebRTC in acquaintance of WebTorrent for files, live edited P2P.
 No conversation data passes a server nor is saved anywhere but sent directly from browser to browser.
 Your website disappears from the aether as soon as you close or reload your tab. (maybe one day I will add an option to save, otherwise just copy paste your html, if you need to re-upload your site)